Covid-19 coronavirus: China didn't warn public of likely pandemic for 6 key days

 However, other health experts said the government took decisive action in private given the information available to them.

-"They may not have said the right thing, but they were doing the right thing," said Ray Yip, the retired founding head of the U.S. Centers for Disease Control's office in China.
+"They may not have said the right thing, but they were doing the right thing," said Ray Yip, the retired founding head of the US Centres for Disease Control's office in China.
 "On the 20th, they sounded the alarm for the whole country, which is not an unreasonable delay."

 The delay may support accusations by President Donald Trump that the Chinese government's secrecy held back the world's response to the virus.
-However, even the public announcement on Jan.
-20 left the U.S. nearly two months to prepare for the pandemic.
+However, even the public announcement on January 20 left the US nearly two months to prepare for the pandemic.

 The early story of the pandemic in China shows missed opportunities at every step, the documents and AP interviews reveal.
 Under Xi, China's most authoritarian leader in decades, increasing political repression has made officials more hesitant to report cases without a clear green light from the top.